StroboPLUS HDC™ tuner

 Changing The Concert A Reference

 Press the Parameter Button until the Concert A Reference value flashes.
 Use the Value Wheel to select a value from 390-490Hz.
-Turning the Value Wheel slowly increments or decrements the Concert A Reference by 0.1Hz.
-Turning the Value Wheel more rapidly will quickly increment or decrement the Concert A Reference by 1Hz respectively.
+Turning the Value Wheel normally increments or decrements the Concert A Reference by 1.0Hz.
+Pressing IN and turning the Value Wheel will increment or decrement the Concert A Reference by 0.1Hz respectively.

 The Concert A Reference can be used to shift the entire tuning of your preset to match that of a desired historic tuning standard or a fixed-tuning instrument that cannot be adjusted.
 To quickly set your Concert A Reference back to the default of 440Hz, press the Parameter Button until the Concert A Reference value flashes.
 Then, press and hold the Value Wheel for 2 seconds.